-The Authority is a responsible employer and encourages its employees to participate in pensions schemes.
-Firefighters may be members of two schemes.
+The Authority is a responsible employer and encourages its employees to participate in pension schemes.
+Firefighters may be members of three schemes.
 The first is the scheme introduced in 1992.
 This closed to new entrants in 2006 and was replaced by a new scheme.
+A third scheme was introduced in April 2014 which is a modified version of the 2006 scheme and is available to on call firefighters now entitled to participate in a pension scheme from 2000 as a result of the decision to backdate part time workers rights.
 The Authority administers these schemes via a specialist external partner.
 Support staff may be members of the Local Government Pension Scheme (LGPS), which is administered on the Authority's behalf by Cheshire West and Chester Council.

-The Firefighters' Pension schemes are unfunded, which means that there are no underlying assets to fund them and liabilities are funded as they fall due out of the annual income to the scheme.
+The Firefighters' Pension Schemes are unfunded, which means that there are no underlying assets to fund them and liabilities are funded as they fall due out of the annual income to the scheme.
 The requirements of IAS 19 means that the Authority must account in the current year for the liability which it incurs as an employer for future pension costs.
-This leads to a liability on the Authority's Balance Sheet for all pension costs, for both the Firefighter schemes and the LGPS, of £446m, which is based on a calculation by the Authority's actuaries of the future costs.
+This leads to a liability on the Authority's Balance Sheet for all pension costs, for both the Firefighter Pension Schemes and the LGPS, of £529m, which is based on a calculation by the Authority's actuaries of the future costs.
 This is offset in the Balance Sheet by a notional reserve of an equal and opposite amount.
-At present, all current deficits on the Firefighters' Pension Scheme are funded by Government through payment of a specific grant.
+At present, all current deficits on the Firefighters' Pension Schemes are funded by Government through payment of a specific grant.